ibexa/documentation-user/docs/organizing_the_content.md

 Notice that the Content item is not removed completely.
 It is moved to Trash, which you can access from the left menu.
 In the Trash you can select removed Content items and restore them to their original Locations.

-**Warning!
-You cannot restore Content items whose parent has also been removed.**
+If the Content item's parent has been removed, you can select a new parent Location.

 ![Warning before emptying the trash](img/empty_trash_warning.png "Warning before emptying the trash")